mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 ##### If support for Custom CAs are needed

-Support for custom CAs was introduced in the following versions.
+Support for custom certificate authorities was introduced in the following versions.

 | Analyzer | Version |
 | -------- | ------- |